msrd0/QSL/README.md

   -v, --version    Displays version information.
-  -d, --dir <dir>  The target directory to put the generated files -q, --qtype      Use Qt types instead of std:: types
+  -d, --dir <dir>  The target directory to put the generated files -q, --qtype      Use Qt types instead of std:: types --name           Print out the header names and exit

 Arguments:
   file             The input file(s) to compile